 A visit to the province would be incomplete without a detour through Bloemfontein full of Boer War monuments, historic art galleries, and a museum dedicated to rugby.
 Its alternative nightlife in Westdene at pubs like the Mystic Boer may not make it into the average guide book, but is pleasantly vibey.

 Find a wide variety of places to stay from comfortable, neat and impressive bed and breakfast establishments, to luxurious hotel suites and self-indulgent lodges.
-The Free State is more than a pretty face. [hide]
+The Free State is more than a pretty face. [close]